 When God created man, the Lord God gave him one commandment.

-Genesis 2.16 And the Lord God commanded the man, saying, Of every tree of the garden you may freely eat: 17.
-But of the tree of the knowledge of good and evil, you shall not eat of it: for in the day that you eat of it
+Genesis 2.16 And the Lord God commanded the man, saying, Of every tree of the garden thou mayest freely eat: 17.
+But of the tree of the knowledge of good and evil, thou shalt not eat of it: for in the day that thou eatest

 Most people know that the man did eat of the fruit of the tree.
 (Not an apple, but the fruit of the knowledge of good and evil).

-time of Moses, gave ten commandments; and all people have broken at least one of them.
-All people became cut off from God and His holy nature, and
+in the time of Moses, gave ten commandments; and all people have broken at least one of them.
+All people became cut off from God and His holy nature,

 Romans 3.23 For all

 have sinned, and come short of the glory of God.